RadicallyOpen/RadicallyOpen/_events/2016-02-eastcoast-usa.markdown

 #### Overview

 {{site.intensive_generic_description}}

+This intensive will be cohosted by the [Department Clinical Psychology at Emory University](http://psychology.emory.edu/clinical/).

 - [Read an overview of our intensive course](/training/intensive.html)
 - [The schedule for the RO DBT intensive courses is available here.](/training/intensive/timetable.html)